 All notices given under these Conditions shall be sent to the address of the other party set forth in the Quotation or in Contract.
 Notice shall be regarded as properly given if sent in writing and shall be deemed to have been served on the next working day from delivery if sent by email or fax, and on the day of receipt if sent by express courier or by registered mail.

 December 2019 NL edition

+V Řeži dne 10.6.2024